 Let me start by saying, I’m in love with Medellin!
 Coming to Medellin was the best way to start our Colombian trip.
 The capital of Colombia’s Antioquia province has breathtaking views of the green mountains and hills.
 The food is delicious and cheap.
-The weather is spring-like everyday – which makes sense since Medellin is coined “the city of eternal spring”.
+The weather is spring-like every day – which makes sense since Medellin is coined “the city of eternal spring”.
 People are very friendly, and there is beautiful art everywhere.

 Now that I’ve gotten that out, let me continue with this travel guide:

 Just like most accommodations in Medellin, the rooms in Class Suites are fairly inexpensive.
 For four nights, it cost $60 a night.
-The room was a two bedroom, two bath “apartment” with a lovely balcony view, washer and more.
+The room was a two-bedroom, two-bath “apartment” with a lovely balcony view, washer, and more.

 There are so many good places and things to eat in Medellin, my favorites were: